108th New York State Legislature: Background

 Under the provisions of the New York Constitution of 1846, 32 Senators and 128 assemblymen were elected in single-seat districts; senators for a two-year term, assemblymen for a one-year term.
 The senatorial districts were made up of entire counties, except New York County (seven districts) and Kings County (three districts).
 The Assembly districts were made up of entire towns, or city wards, forming a contiguous area, all within the same county.

 At this time there were two major political parties: the Democratic Party and the Republican Party.
 In New York City the Democrats were split into three factions: Tammany Hall, "Irving Hall" and the "County Democrats".
 The Prohibition Party; and a fusion of the Greenback Party, the Anti-Monopoly Party and the "People's Party", also nominated tickets.

 Elections

-The New York state election, 1884 was held on November 4.
-Governor Grover Cleveland was elected U.S. President.
+The 1884 New York state election was held on November 4.
+Governor Grover Cleveland was elected President of the United States.
 The only two statewide elective offices up for election were two judgeships on the New York Court of Appeals, which were carried by the two cross-endorsed incumbents, one Democrats and one Republican.